 She started Avital Food Tours at the age of 25 to combine her love of both food and discovering the history and culture of the area that inspired the food.
 Each of the tours focuses on a separate neighborhood with a different set of culinary experiences.

 What food tours do they offer?

-UPDATE: They now also run food tours in Los Angeles, California.
+Avital now also runs food tours in Los Angeles and New York City.

 What are the tour sizes?

-Typically group tours range up to 12 people.
+Typically group tour sizes are between 4 and 12 people.
 You can also book a private tour if you have a particularly large group or would like to have an intimate tour with just your party.

 Who should take these tours?